 Applied as a discount to the upfront capital cost, VEECs generated as part of a project, can help businesses achieve shorter payback periods and can be invested into their next energy-saving project.

 Our energy solutions experts can help you understand funding options for your next renewable energy or energy efficiency project.
-We leverage our market insights, data analytics, and expertise in energy efficiency to help you combine funding tools such as government grants and on-bill financing, and even help you generate environmental certificates, at project completion, to further offset costs.
+We leverage our market insights, data analytics, and expertise in energy efficiency to help you combine funding tools such as government grants, and even help you generate environmental certificates, at project completion, to further offset costs.

 A range of government grant programs are available to assist companies with funding energy efficiency projects.
 Visit energy.gov.au for details on federal grants, and also explore each state’s grant programs.
 Grant programs are updated constantly so make sure you’re aware of the energy grants that may be available for your business.